ImeneYAHIAOUI/al-newbank/adr/adr004-add-backend-service-healthcheck.md

 ## Decision

-To address this need, we have decided to provide the client with an API to interact with a newly created backend service : **Status Reporter**.
+To address this need, we have decided to :
+- Create a new service : **Status Reporter**.
 This service will be responsible for querying our internal Prometheus server to determine the status of backend services.
+- Provide the client with an API to interact with the newly created backend service.

 As our prometheus is configured to scrape all services for their metrics, the uptime is already provided with additional useful information to the **Status Reporter**.